sixLUKEY/Typescript_design_patterns/src/behavioral-patterns/mediator/README.md

 ## Terminology

-Mediator: The coordinator of communications between the components (colleagues).
+- **Mediator**: The coordinator of communications between the components (colleagues).
-Colleagues: One of the many types of concrete components that use the mediator.
+- **Colleagues**: One of the many types of concrete components that use the mediator.